Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Dietitians

 A dietitian helps patients manage chronic illness and improve their health through nutrition.
-Our dietitians will make sure the meals you eat during your stay meet the nutritional requirements of any health conditions you might have.
+Our dietitians will make sure your meals meet the nutritional requirements of any health conditions you might have.
 You can also meet with our dietitians to learn about the healthiest food choices for you.

 Pharmacists

 Hospital pharmacists work with physicians and nurses to make sure each patient is getting the right medication.
 Our pharmacists review all your medications when you are admitted to make sure we know what you are already taking.
 This also helps make sure any new prescriptions will not interact with what you already take.
-They can also sit down with you and go over all your medications so you are aware of any side effects or safety issues.
+They can also go over all your medication, so you are aware of any side effects or safety issues.
 If you have any questions about your medication before discharge, a pharmacist can help answer them.

 Social workers

 Hospital social workers help patients and their families arrange for care and services inside and outside the hospital.
-Our social workers will help you plan for your discharge and coordinate the care and services you need after returning to the community.
+Our social workers will help you plan for your discharge.
+This includes coordinating the care and services you need after returning to the community.
 They can also provide counselling and recommend a variety of resources and support services near your home.

 Spiritual care providers